nonsensical-beep/Dual-STNet/README.md

 - Matplotlib
 - scikit-image
 - tqdm

-Notes:

-- This repository does not provide any dependency version information.
-- There is no `requirements.txt`, `environment.yml`, or other dependency manifest.
-- The code makes extensive direct use of `.cuda()`, so the current implementation requires a CUDA-capable GPU.
-- There is no CPU fallback in the current code.

 Please install the dependencies listed above manually; no unified installation command is provided by the repository.

 ## Data